-It’s through pushing the limits of our comfort zones that we can make great strides toward a healthier, happier mental state.
-Adventure therapy gets clients into real-world outdoor environments where they can challenge themselves mentally and physically.
+Adventure therapy is an experiential form of psychotherapy involving activities such as rock climbing, rafting, or hiking.
+This therapy gets clients into real-world outdoor environments where they can challenge themselves mentally and physically.
 Research has shown that adventure therapy can help improve mental, physical, and social wellness.

 Adventure therapies at Garden State Treatment Center include:

-Adventure therapy improves wellbeing and mental health in a few key ways.
+Adventure therapy improves well-being and mental health in so many ways by helping individuals: